MileHacker Logo

 Suez's Unique Position

-Suez is a port city at the southern end of the Suez Canal, directly on the Sea of Suez, an arm of the Red Sea.
-This spot has direct access to a waterway.
+Suez is a port city at the southern end of the Suez Canal, directly on the Gulf of Suez, an arm of the Sea Between africa and asia.
+This location has direct access to a waterway.
 It sits approximately 135 kilometers (84 miles) east of Cairo.

 The city serves as the administrative center and capital of the Suez Governorate, a region recognized for its industrial and seafaring activities.